buttonwoodcx/bcx-aurelia-dnd/src/tutorial/bcx-aurelia-reorderable-repeat-part4.md

 > To understand this topic, please go through `bcx-aurelia-dnd` [tutorial](#/overview).

-> I was attempted to add a generic `<tr>` customized preview in `bcx-aurelia-reorderable-repeat`.
+> I attempted to add a generic `<tr>` customized preview in `bcx-aurelia-reorderable-repeat`.
 But it is bit hard to get it right for all use cases, at least for now.

 To draw a customized preview, use optional attribute "reorderable-dnd-preview".
 The attribute supports: